The Palamidi Fortress in Nafplio – Tips, photos & info

-Standing 216 meters above sea level and overlooking the Argolic Gulf, the Palamidi Fortress is an outstanding example of Venetian baroque architecture.
-Despite its size, the Fortress of Palamidi took just three years to be concluded, from 1711 to 1714.
+Standing 216 meters above sea level and overlooking the Argolic Gulf, the Palamidi Fortress is a remarkable example of Venetian Baroque architecture.
+Despite its size, the Fortress of Palamidi was completed in just three years, from 1711 to 1714.
 The impressive castle on the rock above Nafplio, designed by Giancix and La Salle, was occupied by the Turks in 1715, a year after its completion.
 It took more than a century to return to Greek possession in 1822.

-Today, the Palamidi Fortress is one of the main attractions of the area.
-Even though it’s more than 300 years old, the fortress is in excellent condition.
+Today, the Palamidi Fortress is one of the area’s main attractions.
+Although it’s more than 300 years old, the fortress remains in excellent condition.
 Apparently, a visit to Palamidi is a must if you happen to be in the eastern Peloponnese.
 Walking on century-old stones and wandering through high walls and impressive buildings is an amazing experience.
 Plus, you will enjoy spectacular views of Nafplio’s Old Town and Acronauplia.

-So, this short travel guide to Palamidi Fortress (Greek: Παλαμήδι) contains plenty of information, several photos, and a 4K video.
+This concise travel guide to Palamidi Fortress (Greek: Παλαμήδι) provides a wealth of information, accompanied by several photos and a 4K video.
 Let’s start.

 The Palamidi Fortress in Nafplio, Greece

 If you watched the video above, you have a good overview of the area.
-So, let’s proceed to the things you need to know for your visit to Palamidi.
+Now, let’s proceed to the key information you need to know for your visit to Palamidi.

 Where exactly is Palamidi?

 The Fortress of Palamidi lies a few kilometers outside of Nafplio.
-It is ideal for a day trip from Athens and easy to combine with other places of interest like the Ancient Theater of Epidaurus.
+It is ideal for a day trip from Athens and easy to combine with other places of interest, such as the Ancient Theater of Epidaurus.
 You can easily reach Nafplio in less than two hours.
 Therefore, you can rent a car in Athens and drive easily to the fortress.

-If you don’t have a car or if you prefer to have a tour guide, at the end of this post, you’ll find an excellent guided tour to Palamidi.
+If you don’t have a car or prefer a tour guide, you’ll find an excellent guided tour of Palamidi at the end of this post.

 Can you walk from Nafplio to the fortress of Palamidi?

 Yes, you can, and according to the locals, it’s one of the most rewarding experiences.
-However, make sure to start early in the morning because the sun tends to be intense even in wintertime.
+However, be sure to start early in the morning, as the sun tends to be intense even in wintertime.
 Bring a hat with you and don’t forget a bottle of water.
-Last but not least, avoid doing it at noun during summertime.
+Last but not least, avoid doing it at noon during the summer.

 One of the most common local myths is that you have to climb 999 steps to reach Palamidi.
 This seems to be more folklore, even though it’s not that far away from the real number.
 But it’s definitely eye-catching.
 The real number of steps is 857.